Rust-GCC/gccrs/gcc/jit/docs/topics/contexts.rst

-To contrast the above: :c:func:`gcc_jit_context_dump_to_file` dumps the current state of a context to the given path, whereas :c:func:`gcc_jit_context_set_logfile` enables on-going logging of future activies on a context to the given `FILE *`.
+To contrast the above: :c:func:`gcc_jit_context_dump_to_file` dumps the current state of a context to the given path, whereas :c:func:`gcc_jit_context_set_logfile` enables on-going logging of future activities on a context to the given `FILE *`.

 .. function:: void\